 I create my budget by first deciding how much we can reasonably afford for all things that have to do with the holidays.
 Then I create sub budgets for each category:

-- Gifts – for kids, extended family, and hostess gifts.
+- Gifts – for kids, extended family, and hostess gifts!
+Get a complete list of ideas here.

-- Decorations – If there is a decoration that needs to be replaced or something new I want, I put it on this list.
+- Decorations – If there is any decor that needs to be replaced or something new I want I put it on this list.

 - Meals – I try to keep in mind that we have to eat regardless of whether it’s a holiday, but creating a budget helps me to figure out if we will be serving filet mignon or turkey for Christmas dinner.